smorrrs/Shadow-Tactics-Resources/level_guide.md

 Yabu's normal route takes him through the center of the courtyard, out of reach from any jump stabs.
 However, if he hears his dog barking he'll change his path to walk right by a building, in range of a jump stab.

 If you knock out Yabu without anyone seeing you (e.g. with a well-planned jump knock out), his bodyguards will simply continue on their way without him.
+Even if he's killed in complete stealth, his death will trigger the group of red emergency guards to emerge.
+This won't be counted as an alert in the statistics screen.

 ## Hida Village